Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

 "The Spirit escaped, but we got the other one," one of them said to an invisible interlocutor.
 Then he addressed Gaius.
 "You, show me your hands and don't move until we put handcuffs on you or you're dead.
 And don't even think about using your magic tricks on me.
 It," he shook something in front of the king's eyes, "will hurt a lot if you as much as try."

 Gaius readily outstretched his arms and something warm with a faint clank closed around his wrists.
-Whoever captured him didn't lie, for even when he attempted to call forth his power, there was a stab of pain in his chest and pain he could bear if he felt he could open the gate.
+Whoever captured him didn't lie, for even when he attempted to call forth his power, there was a stab of pain in his temples and pain he could bear if he felt he could use his mana lobe.
 Frowning, he stared at the simple handcuffs – a powerful and dangerous device.

 "What's your name?"
 Continued the same voice – his captors wore helmets which concealed their features.
 It was an annoying, lisping voice, but by it Gaius could identify who was in charge.
 "I know you are from Riese Maxia, your magic tricks betray you wherever you go."

-"What's your business in Trigraph?
+"What's your business in Trigleph?
 And that Spirit… there is something fishy about you, Arst… assuming, it's your real name, anyways."

 "Fine, take him to the main base, I am certain the boss from New Domovoy Company will want to talk to him."